 Any combination of more than five (5) unauthorized class withdrawals, failures and or drop-outs throughout the duration of a participant's training is grounds for termination from the CSSP Program.
 Participants who fail to maintain or regain satisfactory progress in their education or training program will remain eligible for CSSP job search assistance or referrals to other services in support of employment.

-Paying for courses more than once: CSSP will pay for the cost of tuition and books for a participant to re-take one course, one time during their CSSP enrollment period.
-If the participant fails or withdraws from the same course a second time or from other courses, the cost of tuition and books to repeat the course(s) will be the responsibility of the participant unless evidence is submitted showing Good Cause.

 SECTION 7: APPEALS

 l.
 Appeal to CSSP Program Manager.
 An applicant or participant (or parent or legal guardian of an applicant or participant who is a minor) who is dissatisfied with a CSSP case managers decision related to the eligibility for or the provision of CSSP services has the right to file a written appeal with the CSSP Program Manager within 30 days of the decision.
 If no appeal is filed, the CSSP case manager's decision shall become final.
-If the customer files a written appeal within ten (10) days ofa decision to terminate the participant from the program or terminate or reduce assistance provided for in a currently effective ISS, then the decision will not be implemented pending the outcome of the administrative appeal process.
+If the customer files a written appeal within ten (10) days of a decision to terminate the participant from the program or terminate or reduce assistance provided for in a currently effective ISS, then the decision will not be implemented pending the outcome of the administrative appeal process.
 An appeal must be made in writing and submitted electronically, by mail or delivered by hand.
 The CSSP Program Manager will issue a written decision within fifteen (15) days of the filing of the appeal.
 The decision may reflect an agreed resolution to the appeal or, if no agreed resolution was reached, it will reflect the CSSP Program Manager's decision.

 Appeal of CSSP Program Manager's Decision.
 The applicant or participant (or parent or legal guardian of an applicant or participant who is a minor) may appeal the CSSP Program Manager's decision by filing a written request for a hearing by a hearing officer.
 The request must be filed with the Program Manager within 30 days of the date of issuance of the CSSP Program Manager's Decision.
 If no appeal is filed, the Program Managers decision shall become final.
 The 30- day appeal period may be extended up to 15 additional days if the individual can show good cause for failing to appeal within the initial 30-day period.
 Upon receiving a request for a hearing, the Program Manager shall forward it, together with a copy of the decision being appealed, to the hearing authority designated by the Department.